 Mirza Agha Emami

-No discussion of Isfahan’s design legacy is complete without honoring the genius of Mirza Agha Emami, a virtuoso whose mastery elevated Persian art in the late 19th and early 20th centuries.
+No discussion of Isfahan’s design legacy is complete without honoring the genius of Mirza Agha Emami, a virtuoso whose mastery elevated Persian art and persian carpet pattern development in the late 19th and early 20th centuries.

 Born in 1881 into the storied Emami family of Isfahan, he dedicated his life to reviving and redefining traditional Persian arts at a time of cultural transition.